Austin Riley Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.7 K/9, the fourth-best in the league.

-- The Astros have a 3.35 team ERA that ranks sixth among all league pitching staffs.
+- The Astros' 3.33 team ERA ranks fifth among all MLB pitching staffs.

-- Astros pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).
+- Astros pitchers combine to rank 13th in baseball in home runs allowed (22 total, one per game).

-- Valdez (1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched) gets the start for the Astros, his fifth of the season.
+- Javier gets the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- In his last time out on Sunday, the lefty threw six innings against the Texas Rangers, allowing one earned run while surrendering four hits.
+- The right-hander last pitched on Tuesday against the Toronto Blue Jays, when he tossed five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.